-The district requires weekly COVID testing for students and employees, regardless of their vaccination status.
+The district will require weekly COVID testing for students and employees, regardless of their vaccination status.
 All district employees must be fully vaccinated by Oct.
 15.

 The health screenings led to long lines of students at some schools Monday as classes resumed, due to the high volume of students and parents trying to access the Daily Pass app the district is using to verify tests.
 The app generates a code that can be scanned as students enter campus.

 Interim Superintendent Megan K. Reilly acknowledged Monday that the system was slow, contributing to lines at some schools, but it was due to the sheer number of people trying to access the app at once.